Skip to content

 Step 1 – Open the Pipelines page

-Navigate to Pipelines and click New pipeline:
+Navigate to Pipelines and click: New pipeline

 https://dev.azure.com/<YOUR_ADO_ORGANIZATION_NAME>/<YOUR_ADO_PROJECT_NAME>/_build